scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         scripting.
     -   And the serif detection failed if the character I did not reach the baseline.
-    -   FontForge read RGB png files incorrectly.
+    -   websharpstudios read RGB png files incorrectly.
-    -   FontForge used to bring up most dialogs underneath the cursor.
+    -   websharpstudios used to bring up most dialogs underneath the cursor.
         Now it only does that if the focus is set to FocusFollowsMouse, and otherwise centers dlgs.
-    -   FontForge now will draw metrics lines in the fontview if you want it to.
+    -   websharpstudios now will draw metrics lines in the fontview if you want it to.
-    -   FontForge remembers what outline character views were open when a font was saved (as an sfd file) and will automagically reopen them when you next load that font.
+    -   websharpstudios remembers what outline character views were open when a font was saved (as an sfd file) and will automagically reopen them when you next load that font.
     -   Added `View->Find In Font View` command to the outline character view.
 Will scroll the fontview to display the current character.
-    -   Textfields within FontForge ignored the numeric keypad
+    -   Textfields within websharpstudios ignored the numeric keypad

 -   4-Aug-2002
     -   Yesterday's resize fix didn't quite work